 Custom-designed tabulations may be developed when data are not published elsewhere.
 These tabulations are developed to individual user specifications on a cost reimbursable basis and shared with the public.
-Ouick Stats.
-NASS's online database that allows data users to build customized queries, should be investigated before requesting a custom tabulation.
+Quick Stats, NASS's online database that allows data users to build customized queries, should be investigated before requesting a custom tabulation.

 All special tabulations are subject to a thorough disclosure review prior to release to prevent the disclosure of any individual respondent data.
-Instructions to request a special tabulation can be found on the NASS website, including information about timing, fees, and the submission form. directed Ouestions can be SM.NASS.Data.Lab@usda.gov.
+Instructions to request a special tabulation can be found on the NASS website, including information about timing, fees, and the submission form.
+Questions can be directed to SM.NASS.Data.Lab@usda.gov.